This article was written in collaboration with Maurelian.

 If nothing else, 2022 was the year the crypto community learned that cross chain bridge security is hard.
 Many vulnerabilities were reported (or exploited) throughout the industry, including some which took advantage of faulty proof implementations.

-In order to increase the safety of the assets in our bridge contracts, we’ve implemented a two-step withdrawal process for funds being moved from Optimism to Ethereum Mainnet.
+In order to increase the safety of the assets in our bridge contracts, we’ve implemented a two-step withdrawal process for funds being moved from OP Mainnet to Ethereum Mainnet.

 Here’s what we changed:

-- Currently, when a user makes a withdrawal from the Optimism Network to Ethereum Mainnet, they initiate the withdrawal on Optimism and then finalize the withdrawal 7 days later on Ethereum Mainnet.
+- Currently, when a user makes a withdrawal from OP Mainnet to Ethereum Mainnet, they initiate the withdrawal on OP Mainnet and then finalize the withdrawal 7 days later on Ethereum Mainnet.

-- With two-step withdrawals, users make a withdrawal from the Optimism Network, prove the validity of that withdrawal on Ethereum Mainnet about an hour later, and then they wait the standard 7 days to finalize the withdrawal on Ethereum Mainnet.
+- With two-step withdrawals, users make a withdrawal from OP Mainnet, prove the validity of that withdrawal on Ethereum Mainnet about an hour later, and then they wait the standard 7 days to finalize the withdrawal on Ethereum Mainnet.

-Two-step withdrawals allow us to verify early in the withdrawal process that the withdrawal is not a duplicate; that it matches a withdrawal on Optimism Mainnet.
-It ensures that every withdrawal from the bridge on Ethereum Mainnet has a corresponding withdrawal on Optimism, making it much more difficult to exploit a potential flaw in our bridge mechanism.
+Two-step withdrawals allow us to verify early in the withdrawal process that the withdrawal is not a duplicate; that it matches a withdrawal on OP Mainnet.
+It ensures that every withdrawal from the bridge on Ethereum Mainnet has a corresponding withdrawal on OP Mainnet, making it much more difficult to exploit a potential flaw in our bridge mechanism.

 A critical component of securing Bedrock was going through a rigorous process of defining the invariants in our code.
 We then verified these invariants using Echidna for fuzzing and Foundry for fuzzing and invariant tests.